kuma35/thinking-forth-translate/chapter3.rst

       VARIABLE >RAM
       C000 >RAM !

-   Now we can define each array like this: x
+   Now we can define each array like this:

    .. code-block:: none